kharchenkolab/conos/vignettes/walkthrough.md

 ## building graph ..done
 ```

-Note: as pairwise comparisons may take a while, Conos will cache results for each space.
-If you want to recalculate, for instance PCA, pairings with different set of parameters (e.g. more components, different number of starting over-dispersed genes), clear the cache first by doing `con$pairs$PCA <- NULL`.
+**Note:** As pairwise comparisons may take a while, Conos will cache results
+for each space.
+If you wish to recalculate PCA (as an example) using pairings
+with different set of parameters (e.g. more components, different number
+of starting over-dispersed genes, etc.), clear the cache first by doing
+`con$pairs$PCA <- NULL`.

-In the `$buildGraph()` invokation above, we specified `score.component.variance=TRUE` which estimates amount of variance explained by successive PCs (by default this option is off to save time).
+In the `$buildGraph()` invocation above, we specified
+`score.component.variance=TRUE` which estimates the amount of variance
+explained by successive PCs (by default this option is off to save
+time).
 We can visualize the results using:

 ```r
 plotComponentVariance(con, space='PCA')
 ```

 ![plot of chunk unnamed-chunk-13](walkthrough_figures/unnamed-chunk-13-1.png)

-When using 'angular' distance measure (default), it is NOT recommended to reduce the number of components to a bare minimum indicated by the "elbow" inflection point - include 10-20 more (typcally 30 components work well).
-For 'L2' distance, using fewer components (i.e. at 'elbow' value) is sometimes better. (note: remember that if you want to recalcualte projections, clear the cache for that space, i.e. `con$pairs$PCA <- NULL`).
+When using the ‘angular’ distance measure (default), it is NOT recommended to
+reduce the number of components to a bare minimum indicated by the
+“elbow” inflection point----rather, please include 10-20 more (typically 30 components
+work well).
+For the ‘L2’ distance, using fewer components (i.e. at ‘elbow’
+value) is sometimes better. (**NOTE:** Remember that if you want to
+recalculate projections, clear the cache for that space as detailed above, i.e.
+`con$pairs$PCA <- NULL`.)

-We next use the graph we identified to get global clusters.
-Here we use Leiden community detection method to obtain clusters.
-Increasing the value of the resolution parameter will result in more fine-grained clusters, while decreasing it will return coarser clustering.
+We next use the graph we identified to get the global clusters.
+Here we use the
+Leiden community detection method to obtain clusters.
+Increasing the
+value of the resolution parameter will result in more fine-grained
+clusters, while decreasing it will return coarser clustering.

 ```r